When you’re looking for experienced Carbury tree surgeon, look no further than Good Fellers Tree Services.

-There are 2 ways you can make certain that the soil around your tree is abundant in nutrients.
+There are two ways you can ensure that the soil around your tree is rich in nutrients.

-Use mulch.
+- Usage mulch.
 Spread a layer of mulch around your tree, about 2 to 4 inches thick.
-The mulch does not have to touch the trunk.
+The mulch does not need to touch the trunk.